BAE Systems Taranis: Flight testing

-Follow-on development
+Follow-on efforts

-Under the terms of an Anglo-French development contract announced in 2014, parts from the Taranis would have been combined with the Dassault nEUROn in a joint European UCAV, the Future Combat Air System.
+Under the terms of an Anglo-French development contract announced in 2014, experiences gathered and technologies derived from Taranis would have been combined with France's Dassault nEUROn UCAV demonstrator to produce a new joint European UCAV, the Future Combat Air System.
+However, by February 2019, the FCAS UCAV demonstration programme between the UK and France had seemingly been downgraded to a technology demonstration and study effort, as France deepened its collaboration with Germany.